sje30/eglen2015/reviews1/response1.md

 ## Other additions

-These are extra changes that I have made to the manuscript.
+I have made one extra change to the manuscript:

 > 3.1) I have included a mention of the ENCODE consortium (2012)
 > project which was a prominent early example of using a virtual machine
-> to package code and data for reuse.
+> to package code and data for reuse \rpref{R3.1}.

 \rule{\textwidth}{1pt}